 1893 Arthur Wing Pinero courts scandal with his play The Second Mrs. Tanqueray, about a man who brings misery to all with a second marriage.
 Mrs. Patrick Campbell plays the title character in the London debut.

 1900 Alastair Sim is born.
 The British actor works extensively on the London stage and in film, where he creates a memorable Scrooge in A Christmas Carol.

 1922 The Broadway opening of R. U. R. (Rossum's Universal Robots), a science-fiction drama by Czech playwright Karel Capek, that introduces the word "robot" to the English language.
 It's derived from the word for "worker" in Czech.

 1929 June Moon, Ring Lardner and George S. Kaufman's comedy about the pop songwriting business, opens at the Broadhurst Theatre on Broadway.
 It runs 273 performances, despite opening within days of Wall Street's "Black Friday."

 1940 Rock musician John Lennon of The Beatles is born.
 He contributes a sketch to the revue Oh!
 Calcutta!, which goes on to run 5,959 performances on Broadway.
 In 2005, his life and songs are celebrated in the Broadway musical Lennon.

 1946 The Iceman Cometh, Eugene O'Neill's towering drama about the pipe dreams of a group of barflies, debuts on Broadway, with James Barton as Hickey.
 It runs 136 performances, but is not regarded as a major work until a posthumous Off-Broadway production in the 1950s with Jason Robards establishes its reputation.

 1947 High Button Shoes, Stephen Longstreet's semi-autobiographical musical based on his book, The Sisters Liked Them Handsome, opens on Broadway at the Century Theatre.
 The music and lyrics are provided by Jule Styne and Sammy Cahn.
 The show gets mixed reviews and runs 727 performances.
 Choreographer Jerome Robbins' famous ballet scene wins him a Tony Award.
 The cast includes Phil Silvers and Nanette Fabray, who sing, "Papa, Won't You Dance With Me?"
-The musical opens in London in 1948, where it runs for nine months.
+The musical opens in London the following year, where it runs for nine months.